MehwishFatimah/paraphrase/README.md

     > `(paraphrase)$ conda activate supertagging`

+    Before using the pre-trained supertagger for the first time, you'll need to download the pre-trained model from this [link](https://drive.google.com/drive/folders/1CzL7i0jnGT9BhQkM8vmiR-JbRohjIBZI?usp=sharing) and place it in `/bilstm_stagging/tag_pretrained/Pretrained_Stagger/`.
+See the `bilstm_stagging` README for more info.

     Repeat the following steps four times (once for each set of training and test data, reference and paraphrase):

     1. Copy and paste the contents of your sentence data (e.g. `data/train-ref-words.txt`) into `bilstm_stagging/tag_pretrained/sents/test.txt`.